 Among the noteworthy historical specimens there are some mounts by Christian Ludwig Brehm and a White Stork carrying an arrow of African indigenous origin (the long-time forgotten specimen from Leetza, 1935).

 Important contributors to the Dresden collection were Adolf-Bernhard Meyer, Hugo Weigold, Carl Schneider, Ernst Bährmann, and Otto Kleinschmidt.
 With the acquisition of the former collections of the Zoological Institute of Leipzig University in the 1960ies the Dresden collection received some valuable material collected by Eduard-Friedrich Poeppig during his Southamerica expedition (1826–32).
 The egg collection includes the large private collections by Wolfgang Makatsch comprising alone about 7.700 clutches.

-Besides the classical object-based collections the ornithology department houses a small sound archive of currently about 1100 digitized voice recordings of birds from Europe, Southeast Asia and Brazil.
+Besides the classical object-based collections the ornithology division houses a small sound archive of currently about 1100 digitized voice recordings of birds from Europe, Southeast Asia and Brazil.
 The digitization of further tape recordings from our own collection is an ongoing project.